mkokor/computer-vision-college-course/README.md

 # About repository
 <p align="justify">
-This repository contains solutions for computer vision college course labs.
+This repository contains solutions for Computer Vision college course labs.
 The college name is <a href="https://www.etf.unsa.ba/">Faculty of Electrical Engineering Sarajevo</a>.
 Solutions are implemented in Python.
 Jupyter Notebook development environment is used for coding, so this repository provides .ipynb file for each topic (instead of .py file).
 </p>